geosoft1/ubuntu-ro-discourse/README.md

 #### Who should use?

-This is a *How to made* design for Ubuntu Romania Community but generally speaking can be used by enybody who want to make a forum based on Discourse.
+This is a *How it's made* design for Ubuntu Romania Community but generally speaking can be used by enybody who want to make a forum based on Discourse.

 ## References